LuxIT: A Luxembourgish Instruction Tuning Dataset from Monolingual Seed Data: LuxIT

 \subsection{Instruction-Answer pair generation}

-We employ DeepSeek-R1-0528\footnote{While \citet{lothritz2025testinglowresourcelanguagesupport} used the original Deep-Seek-R1 in their experiments, we use the latest version DeepSeek-R1-0528} to synthetically create instruction-answer pairs in Luxembourgish from the filtered RTL news and Wikipedia articles.
-Due to resource limitations, we restrict the seed data to a randomly sampled subset of 9000 Wikipedia articles and 13\,390 RTL news articles.
-We then prompt the model to generate three instruction-answer pairs for each seed, yielding a total of 66\,005 synthetic pairs\footnote{There were some parsing errors for the generated json strings, hence we exclude those samples}.
+We employ DeepSeek-R1-0528\footnote{While \citet{lothritz2026testing} used the original Deep-Seek-R1 in their experiments, we use the latest DeepSeek-R1-0528} to synthetically create instruction-answer pairs in Luxembourgish from the filtered RTL news and Wikipedia articles.
+We select all 16,558 Wikipedia articles and randomly sample 66,776 RTL news articles.
+We then prompt the model to generate three instruction-answer pairs for each seed, yielding a total of 245,624 synthetic pairs\footnote{There were some parsing errors for the generated json strings, hence we exclude those samples.}.

 To ensure the generation of high-quality data, we engineer a comprehensive prompt designed to process information from both data sources effectively.
 The prompt instructs the model to embed all necessary context within the instruction to facilitate a self-contained answer.
 For news articles, we direct the model to handle temporal context with care.
-We also guide the model to produce a diverse set of instruction types, including summarization, question answering, information extraction, and explanation.
+We also guide the model to produce a diverse set of instruction types, including summarization, question answering, information extraction, and explanation, where the latter task consists of providing a justification or reasoning alongside the response.
 For summarization tasks specifically, the model is required to include the original source text within the instruction itself.
 The complete data generation prompt is available in Appendix \ref{app: data_gen_prompt}.